avast/marathon-vault-plugin/README.md

 The path provider is defined in the configuration as an object with the name `pathProvider`.
 Required property is `name` and supported values are:

 * `AbsolutePathProvider` - use the path from secret as is.
 This provider does not have any other configuration parameters.
 * `RelativePathProvider` - use the path from secret as a relative path.
 The final path for Vault has three parts: `prefix + application name + path from secret`.
-This provider expect `pathPrefix` configuration parameter which defines prefix.
+This provider expects `pathPrefix` configuration parameter which defines prefix.